EishaF897/MAD_Project/README.md

 # MAD_Project
-This is our MAD Final Project code
+This is our MAD Final Project code.
 The Apps name is Pizzalicious.
 It is a Pizza ordering app.

+### User portal
-It consists of a Menu with 4 sections; Main Menu, New Arrivals, Deals and Extras.
+Here the user will select from menu which consists of a Menu with 4 sections; Main Menu, New Arrivals, Deals and Extras.
 The user will select their desired item and add it to cart.
 They can also view cart, clear cart, add and delete a specefic item.
 They will then proceed to checkout from 'Cart' interface.
 At Checkout, they will enter their name and address and place order.

-## Admin portal
+### Admin portal
 We have also made a admin portal where admin will signup and add, delete or update the product.
 Each member has done a functionality.